abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 Logical systems
 ===

-Tautologies are useful because they are the basis of *axiom schemas* or *rules of inference* (which is almost the same thing).
+Tautologies are useful because they are the basis of *axiom schemas*/*rules of inference*.
 And *axiom schemas* or *rules of inference* serve as starting point from which we can generate other true logical statements by means of substitution.

 Axiom schemas
 ---

-Realizing that the colors of the balls in modus ponens are superficial, we may want to represent the general structure of modus ponnes that all of its variations have.
+Realizing that the colors of the balls in modus ponens are superficial, we may want to represent the general structure of modus ponens that all of its variations have.

 ![Modus ponens](modus_ponens_schema.svg)

 This structure (the one that looks like a coloring book in our example) is called *axiom schema*.
 And the propositions that are produced by it are *axioms*.

 Note that the propositions that we plug into the schema don't have to be primary.
-For example, having the proposition **a** (that is symbolized below by the orange ball) and the proposition stating that **a** implies **a or b** (which is one of the tautologies that we saw above), we can plug those propositions into the *modus ponens* and realize that **a or b** is true.
+For example, having the proposition **a** (that is symbolized below by the orange ball) and the proposition stating that **a** implies **a or b** (which is one of the tautologies that we saw above), we can plug those propositions into the *modus ponens* and prove that **a or b** is true.

 ![Using modus ponens for rule of inference](modus_ponens_composite.svg)

 Rules of inference
 ---

-Rules of inference are procedures for declaring that propositions that follow from true propositions as also true.
-Axiom schemas can be easily applied as rules of inference (and the other way around) e.g. in the case above, we can use modus ponens as a rule of inference to proves that **a or b** is true.
+Rules of inference specify how axiom schemas are applied.
+Axiom schemas and rules of inference are almost the same thing.
+All axiom schemas can be easily applied as rules of inference and the other way around e.g. in the case above, we can use modus ponens as a rule of inference to proves that **a or b** is true.

 Completeness of logical systems
 ---

-Knowing that we can use axiom schemas/rules of inference to generate new propositions, we might ask whether it is possible to create a small collection of such schemas/rules that is curated in such a way that it enables us to generating *all* other propositions.
+Knowing that we can use axiom schemas/rules of inference to generate new propositions, we might ask whether it is possible to create a small collection of such schemas/rules that is curated in such a way that it enables us to generate *all* other propositions.
 You would be happy (although a little annoyed, I imagine) to learn that there exist not only one, many such collections.
-And yes, collections such as the one above are what we call *logical systems* (technically, they should be called *complete* logical systems and a collections that are not capable of generating all other propositions would be *incomplete logical systems*, but who has time for incomplete logical systems?)
+And yes, collections such as the one above are what we call *logical systems*.

-Here is one such collection, which consists of the following five axiom schemes **in addition to the inference rule modus ponens** (These are axiom schemes, even though we use colors).
+Here is one such collection which consists of the following five axiom schemes **in addition to the inference rule modus ponens** (These are axiom schemes, even though we use colors).

 ![A minimal collection of Hilbert axioms](min_hilbert.svg)

-Proving that this and other similar logical systems can really generate all other propositions are complete is due to Godel and is known as "Godel's completeness theorem".
+Proving that this and other similar logical systems are complete (can really generate all other propositions) is due to Godel and is known as "Godel's completeness theorem".

 Conclusion
 ---

 We now have an idea about how do some of the main logical constructs (axioms, rules of inference) work.
 But in order to prove that they are true, and to understand *what they are*, we need to do so through a specific *interpretation* of those constructs.
 We will now look into two interpretations - one very old and the other, relatively recent.
-This would be a slight detour from our usual subject matter of points and arrows, but it would be worth it.
+This would be a slight detour from our usual subject matter of points and arrows, but I assure you that it would be worth it.
 So let's start.

 Classical logic.
 The truth-functional interpretation
 ===

 > Beyond the world that we inhabit and perceive every day there exist the *world of forms* where all ideas and concepts that manifest themselves in the objects that we perceive reside e.g. beyond all the people that have ever lived, there lies the prototypical person, and we are people only insofar as we resemble that person, beyond all the things in the world that are strong, lies the ultimate concepts of strength, from which all of them borrow etc. And although, as mere mortals, we live in the world of appearances and cannot perceive the world of forms, we can, through philosophy, "recollect" with it and know some of its features.

 The above is a summary of a worldview that is due to the Greek philosopher Plato and is sometimes called Plato's *theory of forms*.
 Originally, the discipline of logic represents an effort to think and structure our thoughts in a way that they apply to this world of forms i.e. in a "formal" way.
 Today, this original paradigm of logic is known as "classical logic".
-Although, it all started with Plato, most of it is due to the 20th century mathematician David Hilbert.
+Although it all started with Plato, most of it is due to the 20th century mathematician David Hilbert.

 The existence of the world of forms implies that even if there are many things that we, people, don't know, at least *somewhere out there* there exists answer to every question.
 In logic, this translates to *the principle of bivalence* that states that *each proposition is either true or false*.

-Due to it, propositions in classical logic can be aptly expressed using set theory as functions that return a value from the boolean set (so either true or false).
+Due to this principle, propositions in classical logic can be aptly expressed with set theory using boolean set (so either true or false).

 ![The set of boolean values](boolean_set.svg)

-We can view *primary propositions* as simple functions that return a boolean value and don't take any arguments.

-We can view *logical operators* as functions that take a one or a pair of boolean values and return another boolean value.

-*Composite propositions* are, in this case, just the results of the invocation of these functions.
+*Primary propositions* are just a bunch of boolean values, *logical operators* as functions that take a one or several boolean values and return another boolean value. *Composite propositions* are, in this case, just the results of the invocation of these functions.

 Let's review all logical operators in this context.